kno10/reversegeocode/README.md

 The index essentially is a large pixmap referencing metadata from OSM.

+### Rendering

 Rendering is currently done via JavaFX, so you will also need to have a UI for building an index.
 Unfortunately, this is also rather slow (10-30 minutes, depending on the desired resolution and number of polygons to render).
 However, we needed an API that can render polygons with the even-odd rule and antialiasing, and the java-gnome Cairo API wouldn't allow us access the resulting bitmaps without writing them to disk as PNG.

+Unfortunately, this also puts a limit to the maximum resolution.
+The default JavaFX renderer seems to max out at 8192 "texture size", so you cannot reach 0.04 degree resolution while using the full map.
+You will have to either use some strategy to not draw the whole map at once with JavaFX, or restrict the viewport.

+### File Format

+The file format is designed to be low-level, compact and efficient.
+It is meant to be used via read-only shared memory mapping, to make best use of operating system caching capabilities.
+The compression is less than what you could obtain with PNG encoding or GZIP, but it allows skipping over data without decoding it into application memory.

+1. 4 bytes: magic header that identifies the file format.
+Currently, this is the code 0x6e06e000, and I will increment the last byte on format changes.
+2. 2 bytes: width of the map
+3. 2 bytes: height of the map
+4. 2 bytes: number of entities (max 0x8000)
+5. height * 2 bytes: length of each row
+6. x bytes for each row, as listed before (row encoding: see below)
+7. nument * 2 bytes: length of metadata entries
+8. x bytes for each metadata

+Each row is encoded using a run-length encoding.
+Either 2 or 3 bytes compose a run.
+The highest bit indicates repetitions, the remaining 15 bit indicate the entity ID.
+If the highest bit was set, the pixel is repeated 1+n times, where n is the following byte.

+Metadata is stored similarly: first a block gives the length of each entry; then the serialized entries are given.
+Entries are UTF-8 encoded, are *not* 0 terminated, and may include tab characters to separate columns.
+The exact column layout is not specified in this file format.

 ## Visualization